hyperglance/azure-rule-automations/README.md

 ## Quick Start

 1. Follow the pre-requisite steps above.
-If you are deploying to Azure Government [see the notes at the below](#azure-government).
+If you are deploying to Azure Government [see the notes the below](#azure-government).

 2. Connect the Azure CLI to the Azure account that you wish to deploy the function in and set the subscription to use: `az login`